Skyvive/JsonObject/README.md

 {"id":"1025", "name":"Tom", "state":"CA"}
 ```

-Just create a Swift subclass of JsonObject like so:
+Just create a subclass of JsonObject like so:

 ```swift
 class User: JsonObject {